 By Gary Bunzer

-Send your troubleshooting questions to Gary by filling out the “Ask the RV Doctor” form at rvdoctor.com.
+Send your troubleshooting questions to Gary by filling out the “Ask the RV Doctor” form on the RV Doctor website at www.rvdoctor.com.
 Questions of general interest will appear in a future issue.
-Due to the heavy volume of mail received, personal replies are not possible.
-Every effort is made to ensure the correctness of Gary’s responses; however, not all answers will apply in every instance.
+Unfortunately, due to the heavy volume of mail received, personal replies are not possible.
+Additionally, all effort is made to ensure the correctness of Gary’s responses; however, not all answers will apply in every instance.
 Some situations may mandate a visual inspection and further hands-on testing.
-If you choose to follow these instructions or procedures, make sure that neither personal nor product safety will be compromised.
-If you do not feel comfortable performing a procedure, call your local RV service facility and schedule an appointment.
+It is imperative that if you choose to follow these instructions or procedures, you satisfy yourself thoroughly that neither personal nor product safety will be compromised or jeopardized.
+If you are in doubt or do not feel comfortable about a procedure, do not continue.
+Simply call your local RV service facility and schedule an appointment with them.